 Hemp is a sustainable building material!

 Our first hands-on experience with hemp as a construction material was last year when Steve Allin came to the farm to give a course on the topic.
 Together with other participants, we build our house porch.
 Why do we consider using hemp to build our porch?
 Because when you mix hemp shives, lime and water there is a perfect match for creating a healthy environment in your home.
 Hemp is non-inflammable and breathable material that also reduces our carbon footprint.
 So, when we use hemp as a building material we are actually saving our planet resources.
 Anyone can build with hemp and if you would like to learn about it you are more than welcome to join our course!
+Hurry up!
+Early bird places only available until 1st April

 Hemp fabric is eco-cool!

 Hemp fabric is without any doubt one of the most environmentally friendly fabric.
 Slowly but surely, hemp is conquering the fashion market with its durable, anti-microbial and breathable properties.
 It has, of course, won our hearts and we have made a couple of experiments with hemp fabric.
-The one we are most proud of is our own handmade pillow entirely made with hemp (filled with hemp flowers and covered with hemp fiber).
+The one we are most proud of is our own handmade pillow entirely made of hemp (filled with hemp flowers and covered with hemp fiber).
 We have been definitely having a pleasant sleep since we made it!

 Hemp paper is better than tree paper!